DemocracyOS/democracyos/docs/contributing.md

 ### General guidelines

 * We flag the issues to community participation as [help wanted](https://github.com/DemocracyOS/app/labels/help%20wanted), try to prioritize these.
 * Do not make a pull request withouth having run the app on your own.
 This means, you have to at least [smoke test](http://en.wikipedia.org/wiki/Smoke_testing_(software))  what you did.
-If you can include some tests with your PR, all the better.
+If you can include some tests with your PR, the better.
 * Try not to pollute your pull request with unintended changes.
 Keep them simple and small.
 Unrelated commits will prevent us from merging.
 * Pull requests should always be against the `development` branch, never against `master`.
 * All pull requests must comply with the project's [Coding Styles](coding-styles.md).